Can you take your own passport photo? Yes, you can.

 Official Rules for Passport Photos

-Before you whip out your phone and start taking photos, slow down.
+Before you start taking passport photos at home, slow down.
 Read this section to understand how US passport photo requirements define a passport-quality photo.

 - Size: The photo must be a 2×2 inch square, with the head measuring 1–1.4 inches in height.